Shelley Winters: 1955–1969: Establishment

-In 1960, she won a Best Supporting Actress Oscar for her role as Mrs. Van Daan in George Stevens' film adaptation of The Diary of Anne Frank (1959).
-She donated her award statuette to the Anne Frank House in Amsterdam.
+In 1960, she won a Best Supporting Actress Oscar for her role as Mrs. Van Daan in George Stevens's film adaptation of The Diary of Anne Frank (1959).
+As Petronella van Daan, Winters emulated one of eight real-life Jewish refugees in the Netherlands during World War II who spent two years hiding in small attic quarters until they were betrayed and sent to Nazi death camps.
+She understood the significance of sharing Anne Frank's tragic story with its tough lessons of cruelty and dignity under duress, heightening her own awareness of antisemitism and the historic deep rooted past of Jewish suffering.
+In preparation for doing this film, the entire cast watched movies taken by the American soldiers who liberated the concentration camps.
+For Winters, she was never able to read or watch anything related to the Holocaust again.
+During the filming, she met Anne’s father, Otto Frank.
+She promised him that in the event that she won an Oscar for that role, she would donate it to the Anne Frank Museum in Amsterdam.
+Making good on her promise Winters donated her award statuette to the Anne Frank House in Amsterdam in 1975.
+On the last day of shooting for the film, she spoke at an Israel bonds event that evening in Los Angeles.
+In her memoir she remembers asking the Jewish audience: "Who knows when you or your children or grandchildren will need the country of Israel?"
+The event raised millions of dollars.
+Winters called The Diary of Anne Frank her most important film.
+She attended its New York premiere accompanied by Harry Belafonte, Martin Luther King Jr., and their wives.

 Winters was in much demand as a character actor now, getting good roles in Odds Against Tomorrow (1959), Let No Man Write My Epitaph (1960) and The Young Savages (1961).
 She received excellent reviews for her performance as the man-hungry Charlotte Haze in Stanley Kubrick's Lolita (1962).

 Winters returned to Broadway on The Night of the Iguana (1962), playing Bette Davis' role.
 She performed Off Broadway in Cages by Lewis John Carlino in 1963.
 Many of her roles now had a sexual component: in The Chapman Report (1962) she played an unfaithful housewife and she played madams in The Balcony (1963) and A House Is Not a Home (1964).
 She appeared in Wives and Lovers (1963) and episodes of shows such as Alcoa Theatre, Ben Casey, and Thirty-Minute Theatre.
 Winters was featured in the Italian film Time of Indifference (1964) with Rod Steiger and Claudia Cardinale, and had one of the many cameos in the religious epic The Greatest Story Ever Told (1965), again for George Stevens.